vishalsinha21/dynamic-checklist/README.md

 Logs of this action does not prints the pull request diff by default, it gets printed at debug level.
 In case you are interested in looking at the pull request diff, and the newly added line then add secret 'ACTIONS_STEP_DEBUG' as true in the settings of your repo.
 More details [here](https://docs.github.com/en/actions/configuring-and-managing-workflows/managing-a-workflow-run#:~:text=To%20enable%20step%20debug%20logging,Viewing%20logs%20to%20diagnose%20failures%22.)

+[Here](https://github.com/vishalsinha21/EmployeeManagement/pull/2) is a PR with example of how to add this github action to your repo along with mapping file.
+It also shows the example of how a comment would be made on the pull request.
+Since the added mapping file has all the keywords, it adds all possible comments to the checklist.

+[Here](https://github.com/vishalsinha21/EmployeeManagement/pull/4) is an example which shows the dynamic checklist which was created based on the changes as part of that pull request.
+Only 2 comments have been added in this particular instance based on code diff and mapping file in the repo.